top of page

 ARTICLE 6: SCHOLARSHIP FUNDS

 The funds of the Scholarship Foundation shall be obtained primarily from donations, contribution from family members, friends, corporations and the general public.
-All funds received must be unconditional.
+All funds received must be unconditional and the allocation of funds will be at the discretion of MLSF.

 ARTICLE 7: MEETINGS

-The Officers and Board of Directors shall meet monthly, or at a date designated by the President, to select recipients for scholarships.
+B. The Board shall meet at least annually at a date designated by the President or their designate to select recipients for scholarships.

 ARTICLE 8: DUTIES OF OFFICERS AND BOARD OF DIRECTORS

-A. The President shall preside over all meetings of the Board, and:
+A. The President or their designate shall preside over all meetings of the Board, and:

 1. In conjunction with the Secretary, shall be responsible to ensure that all applications are properly screened.